swiftlang/swift-evolution/proposals/0413-typed-throws.md

 2. In generic code that never produces its own errors, but only passes through errors that come from user components.
 The standard library contains a number of constructs like this, whether they are `rethrows` functions like `map` or are capturing a `Failure` type like in `Task` or `Result`.
 3. In dependency-free code that is meant to be used in a constrained environment (e.g., Embedded Swift) or cannot allocate memory, and will only ever produce its own errors.

-Resist the temptation to use typed throws because there is only a single kind of error that the implementation can throw code.
+Resist the temptation to use typed throws because there is only a single kind of error that the implementation can throw.
 For example, consider an operation that loads bytes from a specified file:

 ```swift
 public func loadBytes(from file: String) async throws(FileSystemError) -> [UInt8]  // should use untyped throws